ToyotaResearchInstitute/att-aware/README.md

 All the datasets are assumed to be downloaded in `/data/`.

 ### Videos
-CHM uses subset of videos (8 videos of urban driving) from th Dr(Eye)ve Dataset.
+MAAD uses subset of videos (8 videos of urban driving) from th Dr(Eye)ve Dataset.
 The entire Dr(Eye)ve dataset can be downloaded at [Dr(Eye)ve Full Dataset](https://aimagelab.ing.unimore.it/imagelab/page.asp?IdPage=8).
 We collected gaze and attended awareness annotation data on the videos **[06, 07, 10, 11, 26, 35, 53, 60]**.
 Each video folder should be located at `/data/dreyeve/VIDEO_ID`

 ### Gaze Dataset